bderya/push_swap/README.md

+!Checker should implement
-Need for small sorhting for 5 number
+!WRITE small sort FOR 5 argument